DW0RKiN/M4_FORTH/octode2k16/README.md

 ### My procedure is as follows

 - I will make a copy of xm.
-You will then return to the original for comparison, and you will have new samples in the edited version that will change the sound.
+You will then return to the original for comparison, because you will have new samples in the edited version that will change the sound.

 - I'll look through the used samples and find out which are the drums.
 Compare drums from loudest to quietest.
 I'm not interested in the type of punch.
 The loudest beat in the edited file will be sample number 2 `kick`, the middle number 3 `snare` and the least noisy will be number 4 `hihat`.